 Batteries are subject to a series of international, European and national legislations pertaining to raw materials, design, transport, use and end-of-life management.
-With the goal of securing a sustainable development of the European rechargeable battery industry, and, hence, acting upon the EU’s ambitions of fostering key technologies, RECHARGE and its members decided to focus on the following policy areas:
+With the goal of securing a sustainable development of the European rechargeable battery industry, and, hence, acting upon the EU’s ambitions of fostering key technologies, RECHARGE and its members focus on the following policy areas:

-The Renewable Energy Policy
+Renewable Energy Policy

-The Raw Materials Initiative
+Raw Materials Policy

-The Electric Mobility Policy
+Mobility and Emissions Policy

 In its 2030 climate and energy framework, the European Union has agreed to achieve a reduction of EU greenhouse gases (GHG) emissions of at least 40% by 2030 (based on 1990 levels).
 In January 2019, the EU revised its rules for CO2 emissions standards for new cars and vans and agreed on mechanisms to encourage the sale of more zero- and low-emission vehicles.
-This will certainly have an impact on the development of sustainable mobility, and is directly linked with the above Electric Mobility policy.

 Advanced rechargeable batteries are key technologies for silent and low-emission electric vehicles, from bicycles and scooters, to cars and buses, to lorries and aircrafts.
 When produced by renewable energy sources, electricity is a truly green mean to power transport.